 An ONDA registration application and medical form are required for this trip.

-Check the box next to each trip you would like to attend.
-You only need to fill this form out once per year.
+You only need to fill this form out once per year and can join additional trips this year by emailing the trip leader directly.
 You will receive a confirmation email within 10 working days of submitting your form.
 The confirmation email will provide information regarding which trips you are on the “participant list” for, and which trips are full, and therefore you have been placed on the “waitlist.”

 Six weeks before the start of the trip, the trip leader will send out an RSVP to make sure everyone is still able to participate.
 Based on RSVPs, open spaces will be backfilled with people from the waitlist.

-Three weeks before the trip start date, registered and confirmed participants will receive driving instructions, maps, car-pooling options, and additional information in an email sent by the trip leader.
+Three weeks before the trip start date, registered and confirmed participants will receive driving instructions, maps, carpooling options, and additional information in an email sent by the trip leader.